uwcartlab/webmapping/Chapter08/readme.md

 *   **_Rule:_** _All data passed to the `.data()` operator must be formatted as an array._

 Let's think about how this might relate to mapping for a moment.
-In the Leaflet Lab, you used geographic data in GeoJSON format to place proportional symbols on your map.
+In the Leaflet map, you used geographic data in GeoJSON format to place proportional symbols on your map.
 A GeoJSON starts with an outer object, not an array.
 But what's the main thing _inside_ the GeoJSON object?
 A `"features"` array (Example 2.2 line 3).

 ###### Example 2.2: The start and end of _MegaCities.geojson_